National Vocation Awareness Week

 -

-During National Vocation Awareness Week, we pray for those communities that do not have enough priests, that young men will respond to the Church’s need.
+During National Vocation Awareness Week, we pray for the thousands of parishes in our country that do not have their own priest.
+May more young men respond to the Church’s need.
 We pray to the Lord.

 -

-For all charged with the common good, especially those who work with youth, that they will help children and young adults to discern their vocations.
+For those who accompany our youth as they discern their vocations.
 We pray to the Lord.

 -